arc-language/arc-lang/parser/PACKAGE.md

 	// EnterConstDecl is called when entering the constDecl production.
 	EnterConstDecl(c *ConstDeclContext)

+	// EnterTuplePattern is called when entering the tuplePattern production.
+	EnterTuplePattern(c *TuplePatternContext)

+	// EnterTupleType is called when entering the tupleType production.
+	EnterTupleType(c *TupleTypeContext)

 	// EnterType is called when entering the type production.
 	EnterType(c *TypeContext)